HeliumAce/personal-site/case-studies/confluence.md

 *3 strategic pillars: simplify the product, fix our broken funnel, and a more tailored experience*

 #### Impact
 This strategy became our north star for the next 3+ years.
-It aligned our organization around a clear vision and contributed to significant growth.
-YoY growth increased from around 40% to 52%, and ARR grew by over 400%.
+It aligned our organization around a clear vision and contributed to significant growth - between 2017 and 2020 YoY growth increased from around 40% to 52%, and ARR grew by over 400%.

 ### Show, don't tell

 Strategy documents are easy to write but not always immediately understood across a large organization.
 We needed everyone (designers, engineers, product managers) to feel fully bought in to directions we'd set.

 #### Approach
-I worked with our lead designers to create a complimentary set of mockups and vignettes showing what Confluence could look like after our transformation.
+I worked with our lead designers to create a complementary set of mockups and vignettes showing what Confluence could look like after our transformation.
 Our goal was to render our strategy visually so that teams felt more connected to our overarching principles and directions.

 {% include image-compare.html
   before="/assets/work/confluence/comparisons/01.png"